 When you later spend, sell, swap or gift (in most countries) your learn and earn crypto - any profits from will be subject to Capital Gains Tax.
 This is based on the difference in value between when you acquired the crypto and when you disposed of it.

 Let’s take a quick look at how learn and earn crypto might be taxed around the world.

 The IRS has no specific guidance on learn and earn crypto tax as of yet.
-However, considering they view airdrops and even hard forks as a form of income and apply Income Tax - it’s very likely learn and earn crypto would be subject to the same tax treatment.
+However, considering they view airdrops and even coins from hard forks as a form of income and apply Income Tax - it’s very likely learn and earn crypto would be subject to the same tax treatment.

 There is no additional income allowance in the US, so you will need to report it to the IRS - even if it's a very small amount of additional income.

 When you spend, sell or swap crypto in the US - you’ll pay Capital Gains Tax.
 This includes when you sell, spend or swap coins from a learn and earn crypto program.

 HMRC has no specific guidance on learn and earn crypto tax.
 However, airdrops in exchange for a service - for example sharing a social media post - are considered income and subject to Income Tax.
 With this view in mind - it’s very likely rewards from learn and earn crypto programs would be subject to Income Tax.

 There is, however, an additional income allowance in the UK.
 This means you can earn up to £1,000 in additional income and it won’t be subject to Income Tax.
 This is known as the trading and property allowance - but it also applies to miscellaneous income.